This article includes links that we may receive compensation for if you click, at no cost to you.

 7. Start A Cash Emergency Fund

-The standard rule of thumb is to have is to have 6 months of your take-home salary saved.
+The standard rule of thumb is to have 6 months of your take-home salary saved.

 When it comes to emergency savings, you won’t have to shell out a monthly premium.
 Still, you may be forgoing stock market gains on your uninvested cash.
 Understanding the fine line between when to save and when to invest can be difficult.
 As long as you contribute to your retirement account and are not simply hoarding cash, it won’t be an issue.